containeroo/SyncFlaer/README.md

 #### Minimal Config File

-The following configuration is required.
+The following configuration is required:

 ```yaml
 ---